Next-Latent Prediction Transformers Learn Compact World Models: Related Work

 \paragraph{Beyond Next-Token Prediction.} In the domain of language modeling, a growing body of work has highlighted the myopic nature of the next-token prediction objective, which limits the model's capability in downstream tasks such as planning and reasoning \citep{bachmann24a,nagarajan2025roll}.
 Recent works have also found improvements from richer supervision signals that predict further into the future \citep{gloeckle2024,liu2024deepseek,hu2025the,ahn2025jtp}.
 However, these approaches operate predominantly in the token space.
-NextLat takes a different approach: it shifts prediction into the latent space, enforcing self-consistent dynamics over the model’s latent representations rather than its token outputs.
+NextLat takes a different approach: it shifts prediction into the latent space, enforcing coherent dynamics over the model’s latent representations rather than its token outputs.
+As we discuss later in \cref{subsection:why_nextlat}, this latent-space supervision provides richer gradient signals than token-level supervision.